VaRloL/discord-anti-activities-bot/README.md

 {
     "BotToken": "your bots token here",
     "VideoGames": [
-        "the games here, you should add a , after every game, note that this works by getting a match and not being the exact same app name, so if you type in 'touhou' for example, it will ban whoever is playing any touhou game (probably)"
+        "the games here, you should add a ',' after every game, note that this works by getting a match and not being the exact same app name, so if you type in 'touhou' for example, it will ban whoever is playing any touhou game (probably)", "game", "game2"
     ]
 }
 ```